-- 67 % of patients usually get to see or speak to their preferred GP compared to the CCG average of 65% and national average of 60% - 86% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and national average of 86%. - 82% of patients said the last GP they saw was good at involving them in decisions about their care CCG average of 83% and national average of 81%

-Staff told us that translation services were available for patients who did not have English as a first language.
+- 53 % usually get to see or speak to their preferred GP compared to the CCG average of and national average of - 85% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and national average of 86%. - 84% said the last GP they saw was good at involving them in decisions CCG average of 83% and national average of 81%. - Staff told us that translation services were available for patients who did not have English as a first language.
 We saw notices in the reception areas and in the consultant rooms informing patients this service was available.